Webinar I Transatlantic Perspectives on Securing Critical Raw Materials and Components in a Fragmented World

 The webinar will provide participants with concrete insights into how industrial, regulatory, and market dynamics are reshaping transatlantic rail and transport supply chains — and what companies can do today to prepare

-This program is jointly organized by the European American Chamber of Commerce Florida (EACC Florida) and European Railway Clusters Initiative (ERCI).
+This program is jointly organized by the Florida Chapter of the European American Chamber of Commerce (EACC Florida) and European Railway Clusters Initiative (ERCI).
 The technical Host is ERCI Cluster Berlin Partner.

 SPEAKERS